Osher Lifelong Learning Institute Course

 When putting a course together, it is strongly suggested that there be a course moderator whose responsibility it will be to introduce the various speakers who will address the class.
 Also, the moderator should be responsible to see that adequate numbers of whatever handouts are used will be available to the enrollees.
 The moderator will also be expected to coordinate the various speakers and make certain the guest speakers receive written information on what material is to be covered and know what their time schedule will be.

 It is desirable to consider asking for a speaker from the local judiciary system, preferably a presiding judge or, at least, a judge who has recent experience with a grand jury in his/her county.
-Another speaker who would be important to the success of this course would be the administrative person in charge of the grand jury in his/her county.
-This person would be able to explain the nuts and bolts of the grand jury workings in a given county.
-The remaining speakers should be former grand jurors who are able to explain actual jury work to the enrollees.
-The CGJA will be pleased to work with you in forming your course or will be able to supply the necessary grand jury lecturers.
+Another speaker who would be important to the success of this course would be the administrative person in charge of the civil grand jury in his/her county.
+This person would be able to explain the nuts and bolts of the civil grand jury workings in a given county.
+The remaining speakers should be former civil grand jurors who are able to explain actual jury work to the enrollees.
+The CGJA will be pleased to work with you in forming your course or will be able to supply the necessary civil grand jury lecturers.

 Session I (2 hours):